Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 When you consistently invite interaction, amazing things happen:

-- You build relationships that go beyond the download metrics
+• You build relationships that go beyond download metrics

-This isn’t about chasing algorithm boosts, it’s about cultivating a loyal, connected audience who trusts you and tells their friends about you.
+Forget chasing algorithm boosts.
+Cultivate a loyal, connected audience who trusts you and tells their friends about you.

 Visibility is great, but connection is what keeps people coming back.